ctechfilmuniversity/workshop_ws2425_matsha/docs/02_code/06_gpgpu/gpgpu_steps.md

 Before trying to use the output of GPUComputationRenderer on the particles, we are going to test what’s in there.

-In the end, what we want from GPUComputationRenderer is a texture containing the particles coordinates.
-We are going to create a plane and apply the GPUComputationRenderer output texture to it, just to see what we get.
+In the end, what we want from GPUComputationRenderer is a texture containing the particles' coordinates.
+Just to see what we get, we create a plane and apply the GPUComputationRenderer output texture to it.

 Back to the GPU Compute section: create a debug plane using PlaneGeometry and MeshBasicMaterial, move it sideways and add it to the scene: